One method fits all

 Used in Asia

 The framework with which Eurac Research contributed to the Unchain project is flexible, and opens up to include all kinds of risk-related information in the model.
 This means that one can also take into consideration the risk and vulnerability that is not quantified in any way.
 The Eurac institute itself, located in South Tyrol in Italy, has tried out the method in countries such as Bangladesh, Tajikistan and Azerbaijan.

 The analysing processes Zebisch talked about during the workshop in Sogndal took almost half a year and culminated in a comprehensive material on risk and possible climate adaptation.
 The method also works well on a smaller scale, he says.

 – Simple and effective!

-- The method is good when it comes to involving all kinds of informants in the analysis work.
-Even people without a great deal of expertise in climate adaptation will be able to contribute effectively in this work, says Jansen.
+- The method is good when it comes to involving all kinds of actors in the analysis work.
+Individuals without much expertise in climate adaptation will be able to contribute effectively in this work, says Jansen.

-Participants from Vestlandsforsking, Sogn og Fjordane county municipality, Rogaland county municipality (via Skype) and Hogskulen på Vestlandet carried out the analysis of the case "forest fire on the island of Ombo" with simple help: a blackboard with maps and handwritten notes that were either moved on or written again after a quarter as new nuances and contexts emerged.
+Participants from Western Norway Research Institute, Sogn og Fjordane county municipality, Rogaland county municipality (via Skype) and Western Norway University of Applied Sciences carried out the analysis of the case "forest fire on the island of Ombo" with the help of simple tools: a blackboard with maps and handwritten notes that were either moved on or written again as new nuances and contexts emerged.